Off Beat Cinema: Hosts and special guests

-Luna was seen less frequently after the first year or so, often being replaced by a few rotating female characters, most frequently Loraine O'Donnell as "Zena".
+Zeena was seen less frequently after the first year or so, often being replaced by a few rotating female characters, most frequently Loraine O'Donnell as "Luna".
 Bauer left the show in 1995, and the character of Oscar was replaced by the pseudo-profound beatnik artist and would-be philosopher "Bird" (Anthony Billoni, who by day serves as an anti-tobacco lobbyist).
-Shortly thereafter, the third host slot was permanently filled by "Zelda" (Stage and Film Actress Constance McEwen Caldwell), who was quite friendly with the boys, but also enjoyed deflating their pretensions with a well-timed barb.
+Shortly thereafter, the third host slot was permanently filled by "Zelda" (Stage and Film Actress Constance Caldwell), who was quite friendly with the boys, but also enjoyed deflating their pretensions with a well-timed barb.

 The trio of Maxwell, Zelda and Bird remained as hosts for the next 20 years.
-Each week they were often joined by guest stars like Emo Philips, Lauren Bacall and Keanu Reeves, and music acts like the Barenaked Ladies, and the Tragically Hip.
+Each week they were often joined by guest stars like Emo Philips, Lauren Bacall, Pete Best of "The Beatles," and Keanu Reeves, and music acts like the Barenaked Ladies, the Tragically Hip, and Charming Disaster.

-Dobosiewicz was fired from the show in April 2015 after comparing the behavior of rioters in Baltimore to animals in a tweet, that included a picture of baboons.
-Dobosiewicz issued a statement defending his actions from accusations that his comments were racist and was blacklisted from local television for a year.
+In April 2015, Off Beat Cinema and Dobosciewicz parted ways when the station suspended him for a controversial tweet.
 From then until June 2016, Bird and Zelda hosted the program as a duo.
 In March 2016, the third host position was filled by "Theodore," played by Jeffrey Roberts and described as a "cinematic theologian."
+In 2024, the group introduced "The Mysterious Spectra," a mystic who fills in for Zelda when Caldwell is unavailable and is portrayed by Nia Marcolin.
+A fourth character, Lana, began making occasional appearances in 2025.

 Interstitial segments are shot in black and white.
 Interstitial music on Off Beat Cinema is provided by David Kane's Them Jazzbeards and is typically fusion in style.

 Syndication

-Off Beat Cinema can also be seen nationwide on many Retro TV affiliates, as well as on Tampa, Florida's WTSP, the Vision Communications stations (WYDC Corning and WBGT-CD Rochester) and many other stations.
-Due to the shift of the originating station to WBBZ-TV, it is no longer seen on cable television in Canada, as that station is not authorized for carriage in that country; the station can be seen in most parts of the Niagara Region via antenna, either through WBBZ or through Retro affiliate WBXZ-LD.
+Off Beat Cinema can also be seen nationwide Saturday nights at 10pm Eastern/Pacific on many Retro TV affiliates while also streamed at that time on the Retro website, www.getafteritmedia.com.
+The show also airs on the Vision Communications stations (WYDC Corning, WJKP-MyTV Corning, and WBGT-CD Rochester), Deerfield Media's flagship station TV8 in Vail, Colorado, SGTN in Atlanta, Georgia and Beaumont, Texas, and many other stations.
+Due to the shift of the originating station to WBBZ-TV, it is no longer seen on cable television in Canada, as that station is not authorized for carriage in that country; the station can be seen in most parts of the Niagara Region via antenna, either through WBBZ or through Retro affiliate WBNF-LD.